-Augmented reality is nothing but a combination of the real scene viewed by the user and a virtual scene generated by computer along with some additional information.
-It also adds virtual computer-generated objects, audio and other sense enhancements to the real-world environment in real-time.
-AR helps to create a system in which a user cannot identify any differences between the real world and the virtual augmentation.
+Augmented Reality is nothing but a combination of the real scene as viewed by the user and a virtual picture generated by the computer, along with some additional information.
+It also adds real-time virtual computer-generated objects, audio, and other sense enhancements to the real-world environment.
+AR helps to create a system in which a user cannot identify many differences between the real world and the virtual augmentation generated.

-There are basically two types of AR that can be used in mobile applications.
+There are basically two types of Augmented Reality that can be used in mobile application development.

 Marker-based AR is the most powerful technology.
 It uses an image-recognition algorithm to specify the position and rotation of markers.
 There are tools that can recognize almost everything – from text to a human face.

 Here, an image from the internet is gathered and displayed over a specific location, it doesn’t require a marker to display the content.
 This is more interactive than the marker-based augmentation.
 The sensors used in markerless AR are:

 Users can simultaneously view both the real world and the virtual world.

 This is the most challenging technique among all AR techniques.

 Augmented Reality and Virtual Reality are the future of mobile technology and offer a revolutionary way to keep customers engaged and connected to solutions.
 From service delivery to navigation, real-time monitoring of factory equipment to product presentation, AR in mobile app development is diverse enough to serve enterprises, enhance their markets and boost productivity.